Dr James Ransom

 I am Head of Research at the National Centre for Entrepreneurship in Education (NCEE), an international organisation set up by UK Government in 2004.
 I lead and design research projects that explore the impact of innovation in higher education.
 I help inform NCEE’s policy positions by authoring reports, briefings, and other publications on key issues in enterprise and entrepreneurship.
 My work also involves promoting research findings and advocating for evidence-based policies through events, conferences, and wider engagement.

-I recently completed my PhD at UCL Institute of Education, looking at the roles of universities in cities in Africa.
+The book builds on my PhD at UCL Institute of Education, looking at the roles of universities in cities in Africa.
+I also have a recent book chapter on open data and university-business engagement, and slightly older pieces on universities and cities and the Marshall Plan.

 Other work